!! Stop Press !!

 • The building’s placement at the base of an existing HCA disrupts sight lines and diminishes the character of that area.

-• Presentations by Victoria’s Fire Chief to City Council have highlighted serious fire-safety issues in buildings with only one stairway.
-The developer has repeatedly attempted to use external stairways to increase density for profit; however, due to the small lot size and the negative impacts on privacy, light, and noise, Council has already vetoed external staircases.
-They should not be permitted.
+• The developer has repeatedly attempted to use external stairways to increase density for profit; however, due to the small lot size and the negative impacts on privacy, light, and noise, Council had already vetoed external staircases.